Kautsarv/starvedgeek_blog/_posts/2022-02-15-agile-software-development.markdown

 * Participating in project and quality risk analyses
 * Estimating testing effort associated with the user stories
 * Defining the necessary test levels
-* Planning the testing for the Release
+* Planning the testing for the release

 After release planning is done, iteration planning for the first iteration starts.
 Iteration planning looks ahead to the end of a single iteration and is concerned with the iteration backlog.

 In iteration planning, the team selects user stories from the prioritized release backlog, elaborates the user stories, performs a risk analysis for the user stories, and estimates the work needed for each user story.
 If a user story is too vague and attempts to clarify it have failed, the team can refuse to accept it and use the next user story based on priority.
 The business representatives must answer the team’s questions about each story so the team can understand what they should implement and how to test each story.

 The number of stories selected is based on established team velocity and the estimated size of the selected user stories.
 After the contents of the iteration are finalized, the user stories are broken into tasks, which will be carried out by the appropriate team members.